lunarmodules/Penlight/docs/manual/06-data.md

 (As with AWK, please note the single-quotes used in this command; this prevents the shell trying to expand the column indexes.
-If you are on Windows, then you are fine, but it is still necessary to quote the expression in double-quotes so it is passed as one argument to your batch file.)
+If you are on Windows, then you must quote the expression in double-quotes so it is passed as one argument to your batch file.)

 As a tutorial resource, have a look at `test-data.lua` in the PL tests directory